 NRG-BN011 FAQ

-If you over the age of 18 with a type of brain tumor called a glioblastoma and you have not yet received treatment for your glioblastoma, you may be able to participate.
+If you over the age of 18 with extensive stage small cell lung cancer, you may be able to participate.

-We are doing this study because we want to find out if this approach is better or worse than the usual approach for your brain tumor.
-The usual approach is defined as care most people get for glioblastoma brain tumors.
+We are doing this study because we want to find out if this approach is better or worse than the usual approach for your type of cancer.
+The usual approach is defined as care most people get for extensive stage small cell lung cancer.

 If you choose to take part in this study, there is a risk that: